“The IT Department likes Google Workspace because it simplifies user setups, and server support shifts to Google.”

-Grand Traverse County and the City of Traverse City sought a secure, cloud collaboration solution.
-Onix and Google Workspace (formerly G Suite) delivered what this municipal client needed.
+Grand Traverse County and the City of Traverse City sought a solution that was secure and cloud collaborative.
+Onix and Google Workspace delivered what this municipal client needed.
 Don Sheehan, Grand Traverse County IT Director shares the agencies’ mutual deployment story.

-Grand Traverse County, in collaboration with the City of Traverse City, migrated from the Lotus Notes email platform to Google Workspace.
-Google Workspace, which now supports more than 750 employees, was the first major cloud application that has been embraced by the county and city.
+Grand Traverse City and County migrated from their Lotus Notes email platform to Google Workspace.
+The shift, now supporting their more than 750 employees, was the first major cloud application to be embraced by the county and city.

-The board approved the migration with a three-month time table to implement.
-For the implementation, the county selected Google Premier Partner Onix as the system integrator.
-Onix fully used Google Workspace resources for the project by providing shared project plan documents, communication templates, and a custom learning site with documentation and videos for employees.
+The board approved the migration with a three-month implementation timetable.
+The county selected Google Premier Partner Onix as its system integrator.
+Onix leveraged Google Workspace resources fully for the project by providing shared project plan documents, communication templates and a custom learning site with documentation and videos for employees.
 Training was offered to all employees through online webinars.

 The IT Staff managed the setup and conversion from Lotus Notes.
-Using a free tool provided by Google, the team migrated emails, calendars, and contacts into Google Workspace.
-The IT Department also had a group of 45 volunteers in the county and city that agreed to be “Google Guides” to assist their fellow employees during the transition.
+Using a free tool provided by Google, the team migrated email, calendars, and contacts into Google Workspace.
+The IT Department also formed a group of 45 county and city volunteers that agreed to serve as “Google Guides”, assisting their fellow employees throughout the transition.

-The Google Guides learned all about Google Workpsace and migrated to the platform a month earlier than their peers.
-They served as the first point of contact within their department when the final switchover was done.
-With help from the Google Guides, the IT Department was able to provide a smooth transition to the new environment.
+The Guides learned about Google Workspace, migrating to the platform a month ahead of their peers.
+During the final cutover, the Guides served as the first point of contact within their departments.
+Their help allowed the IT Department to make a smooth transition to the new environment.

-County and city employees have told the IT Department they are excited about the new platform and can’t wait to try many of the new collaborative tools offered by Google Workspace.
-The IT Department also likes Google Workspace because it simplifies user setups, and server support shifts to Google.
-This is a win-win for everyone.
+County and city employees told the IT Department that they were excited about the new platform and couldn’t wait to try many of the new collaborative tools offered by Google Workspace.
+The IT Department also liked Google Workspace because it simplified user setup and server support shifts to Google.
+These were wins for everyone.